Isothermal vs. Nonisothermal Flow

 Another example of nonisothermal flow illustrates forced convection in an aluminum heat sink.
 Heat sinks are used to increase the surface area of components that need to be cooled.
 The larger the surface area, the more effective the cooling.
 If this can smartly be made to occur within a compact volume, the cooling device will also be more efficient.

 In the example shown, thermal energy is transported through conduction in the aluminum heat sink and through conduction and convection in the cooling air.
-The convective cooling effects of the heat transfer process effectively prevents components from overheating or failing.
+The convective cooling effects of the heat transfer process effectively prevent components from overheating or failing.
 Once again, the heat transfer's effect on the velocity vector needs to be considered, and the nonisothermal flow needs to be simulated.